 This policy essay introduces the Stability–Constraints Matrix, a framework for understanding the strategic options facing advanced economies as growth becomes more constrained and volatile.

-There is important work being done by those developing cohesive, directional strategies, whether that’s green growth, industrial policy or post-growth frameworks.
-But we need better conversations between these perspectives.
+There is important work being done to develop cohesive, directional strategies, whether that’s green growth, industrial policy or post-growth frameworks.
+But we need better conversations between these perspectives and a common language.

 If you’re working in policy leadership and grappling with questions around growth, stability and long-term system performance, this may provide a useful lens.